 We investigate how the deterioration of household balance sheets affects worker productivity, and whether such effects mitigate or amplify economic downturns.
 To do so, we compare the output of innovative workers who were employed at the same firm and lived in the same area at the onset of the 2008 crisis, but who experienced different declines in housing wealth.
 We find that following a negative wealth shock, innovative workers become less productive, and generate lower economic value for their firms.
 Consistent with a financial distress channel, the effects are more pronounced among those with little home equity before the crisis and those with fewer outside labor market opportunities.

-Marginal Entrepreneurs with Emanuele Colonnelli, Davide Malacrino, and Timothy McQuade
+Who Creates New Firms when Local Opportunities Arise? with Emanuele Colonnelli, Davide Malacrino, and Timothy McQuade

 Private Equity and Financial Fragility during the Crisis with Josh Lerner and Filippo Mezzanotti, Review of Financial Studies, forthcoming.

 Does private equity (PE) contribute to financial fragility during economic crises?
 Academics and regulators have worried that the proliferation of poorly structured transactions during booms may increase the vulnerability of the economy to downturns.
 During the 2008 financial crisis, we find PE-backed companies decreased investments less than their peers, while experiencing greater equity and debt inflows.
 The effects are stronger among financially constrained companies and those whose PE investors had more resources at the onset of the crisis.
 PE-backed companies consequentially experienced higher asset growth and increased market share during the crisis.
 In a large-scale survey, we find that private equity firms were active investors during the crisis, spending more time with their portfolio companies to address operational and financial considerations.